nullivex/ah-wiki/core/Running-ActionHero.md

 ## Programatic Use of actionHero

 While **NOT** encouraged, you can always instantiate an actionHero server yourself.
-Perhaps you wish to combine actionHero with an existing (express?) project.
+Perhaps you wish to combine actionHero with an existing project.
 Here's how!
 Take note that using these methods will not work for actionCluster, and only a single instance will be started within your project.

 Feel free to look at the source of `./node_modules/actionHero/bin/include/start` to see how the main actionHero server is implemented for more information.
 Note that actionHero assumes that your project hierarchy is consistent with a stand-alone server, so ensure that `process.cwd()` matches.